clembabs/EdamamFoodAppFlutter/README.md

+visit <a href="Edamam.com" name="Edamam">
-visit <a href="Edamam.com"> to get the API key for the APP
+  to get the API key for the APP